kodaho/manen/docs/source/about.rst

 - :py:mod:`~manen.finder` defines a helper function allowing to easily find one or several elements in a page.
-- :py:mod:`~manen.resource` allows to download drivers needed by Selenium; no longer need to find the right drivers compatible with the installed browser, ``manen`` will do it for you!
 - :py:mod:`~manen.page_object_model` implements a quite complete list of classes you can use to easily interact with the DOM structure; it is basically an implementation of the `page object model <https://www.selenium.dev/documentation/en/